 To get set in G6 tuning (D G D G B E), tune your sixth string down to D (as in dropped-D tuning), and lower the fifth string to G. If you were to tune the first string down to D, you’d be in open-G tuning, with a G major chord on all the open strings.
 But leave the first string tuned to E, which gives you the notes of a G6 chord.
 So the top four strings are still in standard tuning.

 Detune a little more: Leave the fifth string at G, but drop the sixth string an additional step to C. People refer to this tuning by different names, but let’s call it dropped C here.
 You can hear dropped C at work in Chet Atkins’ “Just As I Am,” in slack-key pieces such as Keola Beamer’s “Kapalua Bay,” in Fleetwood Mac’s “Never Going Back Again” (where Lindsey Buckingham capoed up at the sixth fret), and in Richard Thompson’s ever-popular “1952 Vincent Black Lightning” (capo III).
+Check out more of this lesson here (includes video and notation/TAB).

 There isn’t anything particularly difficult about open tunings.
 Let your ears guide you and don’t worry too much about theory, and you’ll find that alternate tunings will allow you to create chord voicings that are impossible in standard tuning and let you sustain notes you can’t in standard tuning.
 You can also use alternate tunings to play any song you want—not just originals or obscure fingerstyle tunes.

 Let’s take a look at an odd tuning—E B B F# B E—created by modifying a tuning John Renbourn used on “Reynardine.”
 To get into E B B F# B E tuning, raise your fifth string a whole step, to B (you’ll probably want to use light-gauge strings for this tuning); lower your fourth string a step and a half, to B; and drop your third string a half step, to F#.
 The popular traditional tune “The House of the Rising Sun” sounds great in this tuning.
+Check out the rest of this lesson here.

 For more on alternate tunings check out Explore Alternate Tunings and other guides in our web store.